 (4) But no State by withdrawing from this Federation in the manner herein provided, or in any other manner, shall be discharged or released from the obligation to pay a due proportion of the public debt existing at the time of such withdrawal; and such withdrawal shall, moreover, oblige the State withdrawing to account with this Federation for all expenditures made, or liabilities incurred by this Federation, in acquiring, securing, fortifying or defending the territory or jurisdiction of such State.

 (1) Each State may create organized and unorganized State Militias and the Governor of State shall be the Commander-in-Chief of the State Militia.
 Territories may create a militia with the consent of Congress.

 (2) All persons who are the age of majority or not older than sixty years of age and are not ineligible to keep and bear arms as provided for elsewhere in this Constitution, are not a member of the Armed Forces or other Uniformed Service, National Guard, or an elected public official are members of the unorganized State Militia and may be assembled into an organized State Militia to assist in the keeping of the peace, repelling invasions, disaster relief, and the enforcement of laws when called upon by the Governor of State.

-(3) State Militias may consist of air, land, and naval components, but no Federal funds shall be expended unless the State Militia is assigned a mission by the Congress or called into national service as provided for by this Section.
+(3) State Militias may consist of air, land, and naval components, but no Federal funds shall be expended unless the State Militia is assigned a mission by the Congress or called into Federal service as provided for by this Section.
 But State Militias shall have the right of first refusal of any surplus military equipment, weapons, uniforms, or supplies provided the State bears all costs of transfer.